-• Press the "Stop" and "Go" buttons of the 6021 simultaneously until a reset has been triggered (alternately pull the mains plug of the transformer).
+- Press the "Stop" and "GG" buttons of the 6021 simultaneously until a reset has been triggered (alternately pull the mains plug of the transformer).
 Press the "Stop" button in order to switch off the track voltage.
 Enter the current decoder address.
-If you do not know the current address, simply enter "80".
+If you do not know the current address, simply enter "80". - Activate the change-of-direction button (turn the throttle knob to the left beyond the arrestor until you hear a click sound), hold it in this position and then press the "Go" button.

 Please bear in mind that the 6020/6021 only permits you to enter values from 1 to 80.
 The value 0 is missing.
-Always enter "80" instead of "0".
+Always enter "80" instead of .0".